-Periodically check oil level in reducer.
-If speed reducer malfunctions because of improper oil level or type used, warranty is voided.
-Oil seals at input and output drives are considered to be replaceable maintenance items and can affect oil level.
+Periodically check the oil level in the reducer.
+If the speed reducer malfunctions because of improper oil level or type used, the warranty is voided.
+Oil seals at the input and output drives are considered to be replaceable maintenance items and can affect the oil level.
 These are available at power transmission distributors.
-Your speed reducer has been filled with a synthetic lubricant (Mobilgear SHC 320).
+Your speed reducer has been filler with a synthetic lubricant (Mobilgear SHC 320).

-LUBRICATION: This speed reducer was filled with oil at the factory to operate within -25°F to +113°F ambient temperature.
+LUBRICATION: This speed reducer was filled with oil at the factory to operate within -25°F to 113°F ambient temperature.
 This reducer will not require regular oil changes under normal industrial operating conditions.
-However, if the reducer is operated in severe environments (i.e. high or low temperatures, high altitudes) oil changes may be required.
+However, if the reducer is operated in severe environments (i.e. high or low temperatures, high altitudes, etc.), oil changes may be required.